Siblings variable in BHPS Wave 13

 I hope it is clear what I'm trying to ask, thanks again.

-#6 Updated by Alita Nandi about 4 years ago
+#6 Updated by Alita Nandi over 4 years ago

 To merge individual level files from different waves use pidp.
 For example,